Local and foreign stakeholders, Wednesday, met in Abuja to map out an integrated approach to managing floods in major towns and cities in the country.

 “So poor planning and not necessary the amount of rainfall received is one of the causes of flood occurrences in Nigerian cities.

 “Nigeria is a country that is dissected by many rivers, streams and rivulet.
 The economic allurements of streams and rivers for fishing, irrigation, domestic water supply, recreation exercises like boating and so on attracts Nigerians to encroach and settle near streams or rivers.

 “People settle on the flood plains which are vulnerable to flood forgetting that such areas are liable to inundation.
-In many of such settlements flooding may not take place for many years but in very wet years, people’s houses get flood loading to severe damages to lives and property.”
+In many of such settlements flooding may not take place for many years but in very wet years peoples houses get flood loading to severe damages to lives and property.”

-He said, “Currently, weather patterns have changed featuring heavy downpours of rain unprecedented in the past.
+According to him, “Currently, weather patterns have changed featuring heavy downpours of rain unprecedented in the past.
 Coastal areas are getting more flooded primarily due to rising sea levels.”